italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 1 - Finding Donors for CharityML/README.md

 jupyter notebook finding_donors.ipynb
 ```

-This will open the iPython Notebook software and project file in your browser.
+This will open the iPython Notebook software and project file in your browser, Then, follow the instructions in the notebook.

 ### Data